Famous 'Teen Mom' Farrah Abraham arrested for slapping security guard at Hollywood nightclub - ExBulletin

 Famous ‘Teen Mom’ Farrah Abraham arrested for slapping security guard at Hollywood nightclub

-Washington [US], Jan 18 (ANI): American television personality Farrah Abraham of “Teen Mom” fame was recently arrested in Los Angeles after allegedly slapping a security guard.
+American television personality Farrah Abraham, famous for “Teen Mom”, was recently arrested in Los Angeles after allegedly slapping a security guard.

 According to Fox News, a representative from the Los Angeles Police Department confirmed that the reality TV star was taken into custody Saturday night.